Top Questions You Should Be Asking When Buying a Diamond

 • how well the diamond’s facets can interact with light

-The diamond’s cut plays an essential role in the way it interacts with and performs in light.
+When buying diamond jewelry, keep in mind that a diamond’s cut plays an essential role in the way it interacts with and performs in light.
 It can be the difference between a dull, dark stone and a colorful, brilliant sparkle that is sure to turn heads, affecting the overall diamond quality rating.
 Precise diamond cuts will determine a stone’s:

 • fire: the colorful flash or scattering of light